tianna0/Selenium_Test/README.md

+## Selenium end-to-end testing

-## Use selenium to perform end-to-end web UI testing for this site https://www.demoblaze.com/ to verify the following areas:
+Use selenium to perform end-to-end web UI testing for this site https://www.demoblaze.com/ to verify the following areas:

 ## Postive Test Cases
 1. Verify Login page works as expected